SWEG-2016EC-Batch/Kronos/ETS1370_Tsedey_Fiseha/Character.md

     initialize transmissionRate AS integer = 960 // in characters per second initilalize bytesPerCharacter AS integer = 1 // 1 character = 1 byte
     declare fileSize AS long integer
-    declare totalCharacters AS long integer
     declare transmissionTime AS long integer
+    decleare days AS long integer
     declare hours AS long integer
     declare minutes AS long integer
     declare seconds AS long integer